-AnnMarie Sanford is an associate in the Environment and Energy Practice Group of Pepper Hamilton LLP, resident in the Detroit office.
-Ms. Sanford is primarily engaged in environmental regulatory issues and counseling clients regarding compliance with federal and state chemical regulations.
-She also is a member of the firm’s Sustainability, CleanTech and Climate Change Team.
-She is one of the few attorneys who passed the Green Building Certification Institute’s exam to qualify as a LEED® (Leadership in Energy and Environmental Design) Accredited Professional.
+AnnMarie Sanford is a senior attorney in the Environment and Energy Practice Group of Pepper Hamilton LLP, resident in the Detroit office.
+Ms. Sanford is primarily engaged in environmental remediation, regulatory issues and counseling clients regarding compliance with federal and state chemical regulations.
+For several clients that do not have in-house environmental counsel, Ms. Sanford works closely with in-house general counsels and environmental health and safety managers advising on environmental issues ranging from routine to complex.
+Before attending law school, she earned a bachelor's degree in chemical engineering.
+She also is one of the few attorneys who passed the Green Building Certification Institute’s exam to qualify as a LEED® (Leadership in Energy and Environmental Design) Accredited Professional.

 Ms. Sanford joined the firm in 1993, after practicing with firms in Grand Rapids and Bloomfield Hills, Michigan.
-Before attending law school she earned a bachelor's degree in chemical engineering.